godotengine/godot-docs/classes/class_file.rst

 - void  **store_16**  **(** :ref:`int<class_int>` value  **)**

-Store an integer as 16 bits in the file.
+Stores an integer as 16 bits in the file.

 .. _class_File_store_32:

 - void  **store_32**  **(** :ref:`int<class_int>` value  **)**

-Store an integer as 32 bits in the file.
+Stores an integer as 32 bits in the file.

 .. _class_File_store_64:

 - void  **store_64**  **(** :ref:`int<class_int>` value  **)**

-Store an integer as 64 bits in the file.
+Stores an integer as 64 bits in the file.

 .. _class_File_store_8:

 - void  **store_8**  **(** :ref:`int<class_int>` value  **)**

-Store an integer as 8 bits in the file.
+Stores an integer as 8 bits in the file.

 .. _class_File_store_buffer:

 - void  **store_buffer**  **(** :ref:`PoolByteArray<class_poolbytearray>` buffer  **)**

-Store the given array of bytes in the file.
+Stores the given array of bytes in the file.

 .. _class_File_store_double:

 - void  **store_double**  **(** :ref:`float<class_float>` value  **)**

-Store a floating point number as 64 bits in the file.
+Stores a floating point number as 64 bits in the file.

 .. _class_File_store_float:

 - void  **store_float**  **(** :ref:`float<class_float>` value  **)**

-Store a floating point number as 32 bits in the file.
+Stores a floating point number as 32 bits in the file.

 .. _class_File_store_line:

 - void  **store_line**  **(** :ref:`String<class_string>` line  **)**

-Store the given :ref:`String<class_string>` as a line in the file.
+Stores the given :ref:`String<class_string>` as a line in the file.

 .. _class_File_store_pascal_string:

 - void  **store_pascal_string**  **(** :ref:`String<class_string>` string  **)**

-Store the given :ref:`String<class_string>` as a line in the file in Pascal format (i.e. also store the length of the string).
+Stores the given :ref:`String<class_string>` as a line in the file in Pascal format (i.e. also store the length of the string).

 .. _class_File_store_real:

 - void  **store_real**  **(** :ref:`float<class_float>` value  **)**

-Store a floating point number in the file.
+Stores a floating point number in the file.

 .. _class_File_store_string:

 - void  **store_string**  **(** :ref:`String<class_string>` string  **)**

-Store the given :ref:`String<class_string>` in the file.
+Stores the given :ref:`String<class_string>` in the file.

 .. _class_File_store_var:

 - void  **store_var**  **(** :ref:`Variant<class_variant>` value  **)**

-Store any Variant value in the file.
+Stores any Variant value in the file.